When to Choose Polished Concrete Over Tile for Your Floors

 There are some negative aspects to having polished concrete floors as well.

-- Concrete polishing is solid and hard – making it a less comfortable, forgiving surface – especially in bare feet
+• Concrete polishing is solid and hard – making it a less comfortable, forgiving surface – especially in bare feet – when compared to a carpeted floor or even a hardwood floor.

-- Concrete polishing is dense and doesn’t absorb noise well unless you cover portions of the concrete with items like rugs
+• Concrete polishing produces a dense floor that doesn’t absorb noise well unless you cover portions of the concrete flooring with items like rugs

 What Are the Pros and Cons of Tile Floors?

 Tile Floors are one of the alternatives to polished concrete flooring.
-They are ceramic tiles held in place with grout and take a bit of work to install per square foot.
+A tile floor consists of ceramic tiles held in place with grout and take a bit of work to install per square foot.
 Once installed, they have a very smooth finish.

 They add personality and design to a home and are durable in a commercial setting as well.
 Like stained concrete, tile flooring has plenty of positive aspects and several downsides.